Admissions and Financial Aid

 - REU.
 Many universities in the US host summer undergraduate research experience programs, known as REUs.
 Many of these are

-Many universities in the US host summer undergraduate research experience programs, known as REUs.
+supported by the NSF, and they usually offer a stipend to student participants.
 For a list of mathematics REU programs and useful links visit the American Mathematical Society (AMS) and the National Science Foundation (NSF) websites.

 research director, Irina Gheorghiciuc.
 Students interested in doing research in biology, chemistry or physics should visit the Mellon College of Science Undergraduate Research website.